deepset-ai/haystack-home/content/blog/announcing-haystack-ecosystem/index.md

 It provides a modular pipeline architecture with a rich ecosystem of integrations, while preserving full flexibility to add custom components and external tools, including those from MCP servers.
 With robust documentation and production-ready capabilities such as serialization, logging, and well-defined APIs, Haystack supports reliable deployment across both cloud and on-premise environments.

-Haystack is designed to help teams move from experimentation to production without sacrificing control or architectural clarity—and is already used in production by many teams today.
+Haystack is designed to help teams move from experimentation to production without sacrificing control or architectural clarity and is already used in production by many teams today.

 ### What Is Haystack Enterprise Starter?